max-heller/mdbook-pandoc/README.md

 pdf-engine = "pdflatex" # engine to use to produce PDF output

 # `mdbook-pandoc` overrides Pandoc's defaults for the following options to better support mdBooks
-from = "commonmark" # source format; extensions enabled/disabled through this option are preserved file-scope = true # parse each file individually before combining number-sections = true # number sections headings standalone = true # produce output with an appropriate header and footer
+file-scope = true # parse each file individually before combining number-sections = true # number sections headings standalone = true # produce output with an appropriate header and footer